NEADS Temporary Puppy Raising Sitters temporarily take in puppies when their regular Full-Time or Weekend Puppy Raisers:

 • Temporary Puppy Raiser Sitters that do not respond to two consecutive sitter pleas from the Raiser Operations team will be removed from the Temporary Puppy Raiser Sitter list and may need to repeat the steps to becoming a new Sitter again.

-Becoming a Temporary Puppy Raising Sitter:
+Becoming a Dog Sitter:

-• Complete a Temporary Puppy Raising Sitter application.
+• Complete a Dog Sitter application.

 • Attend an orientation and complete all relevant waivers.